filecoin-project/FIPs/FIPS/fip-xxxx.md

 | Index Key + Value | “provider” | <SP_ACTOR_ID> (int)     |

 #### Datacap Allocation Removed
-This event is emitted when an expired datacap allocation that is past it’s expiration epoch is removed.
+This event is emitted when a datacap allocation that is past its expiration epoch is removed.

 The event payload is defined as: